-The sites PCT 1593 is not considered to be threatened.
-The proposal largely avoids impacts to this community by positioning the construction and operational development footprint within a large area of the site that has already been predominantly cleared of native vegetation and within the less intact area of this PCT.
+The sites PCT 1598 is not considered to be threatened.
+The site has been subject to extensive previous disturbance, which has left the site with limited native species.
+The construction and operational development footprint is therefore positioned within an area of the site that has already been predominantly cleared of native vegetation and contains a less intact area of the PCT.

-PCT 1593 covers an area of 1.44ha within the site and contains two vegetation zone section:
+PCT 1598 covers an area of 0.46 ha within the site and contains two vegetation zones:

 - Vegetation zone 1 Moderate: This vegetation zone occurs in a moderate condition, with an intact canopy stratum with a few large mature trees.
-Four (4) hollow-bearing trees or stags were observed in this area.
-There is a moderate shrub layer present within this zone and the density of native ground cover is a mix of native and exotics species. - Vegetation zone 2 Poor: There is little to no upper or regrowth canopy stratum, limited to no shrub layer and a mix of native and exotic groundcover.
-There are two (2) hollow-bearing trees within this zone.
+Three (3) hollow-bearing trees were observed in this area.
+There is a moderate shrub layer present within this zone and the density of ground cover is a mix of native and exotics species. - Vegetation zone 2 Poor: There is little to no upper or regrowth canopy stratum, no shrub layer and a mix of native and exotic groundcover.

-PCT 1593 will be directly impacted by the proposal by vegetation clearing (0.92ha) and may be indirectly impacted by changes in edge effects, noise, light pollution and dust from construction phase activities and post-development activities.
-All of the direct impacts to this PCT occur within zone 1 and 2; impacts to PCT have been reduced by the retention of the riparian zone and implementation of a VMP plan.
+PCT 1598 will be directly impacted by the proposal by vegetation clearing (0.46ha) and may be indirectly impacted by changes in edge effects, noise, light pollution and dust from construction phase activities and post-development activities.
+All of the direct impacts to this PCT occur within zone 1 and 2;